Chronic Kidney Disease (CKD)

 Treatment for CKD stages 1 and 2

 The blood pressure should be treated carefully.
-If it is above 140/85, tablets are usually needed, and the aim is to get the blood pressure down to 130/80 or lower.
-The cholesterol should be checked, and some people will be advised to take a daily aspirin tablet.
+If it is above 140/85, tablets are usually needed, and the aim is to get the blood pressure down to 140/90 or lower if you have proteinurea or have diabetes.
+The cholesterol level should be checked, and some people will be advised to take a daily aspirin tablet.
 A blood test to check eGFR should be performed once a year.
 If the urine tests show a lot of protein in the urine, or the kidney function is declining over time, the case will be discussed with a kidney specialist, or a referral may be made to a kidney specialist.

 Treatment for CKD stage 3a and 3b